ckhordiasma/xoid/_posts/2019-04-14-android-studio-with-openCV.md

 So I pretty much narrowed down my problem into figuring out how to get specifically the native code part of the face-detection project working.

 After falling asleep at 3 AM and waking up the next day at 2PM, I re-attacked the problem.
 I wandered my way into the [OpenCV GitHub page](https://github.com/opencv/opencv), which included more up-to-date android code samples!
 That was nice and all, but I also needed a more up-to-date version of the SDK..
 This wasn't directly hosted on github, but they provided some python scripts to create your own SDKs.
 So, I downloaded the entire OpenCV repository, went to `platforms\android\build_sdk.py`, and immediately tried just double-clicking it to see if it worked.
 That didn't work, I had to call it with command-line arguments.
-I tried to be fancy and run the script from WSL (windows subsytem for linux), but that had problenms because it called windows executables by their filename (without the .exe extension), and WSL didn't know how to handle that, and it also used windows paths starting with `C:\`, and WSL didn't like that either.
+I tried to be fancy and run the script from WSL (windows subsytem for linux), but that had problems because it called windows executables by their filename (without the .exe extension), and WSL didn't know how to handle that, and it also used windows paths starting with `C:\`, and WSL didn't like that either.

 Instead, I used powershell.
 In WSL, my (failed) command looked like